Genevieve Lacey

 Reference Group

-Ben Au has spent the last 15 years working within and alongside the government sector.
-Ben is currently the Director of Policy at IGEA, the peak body representing the Australian and New Zealand interactive games industry, from independent creators to some of the largest companies in the world.
-Ben previously held several roles in the Australian Government, where he advised on diverse issues including screen content funding, classification and censorship, and digital policies.
+Ben Au has spent the last 18 years working within and alongside the government sector and is a digital policy specialist.
+Ben currently leads public policy across Australia and New Zealand for Snap Inc, the developer of Snapchat, and formerly led public policy for IGEA, the peak body representing the Australian and New Zealand video games industry.
+During his public service career, Ben held a range of roles in the Australian Government where he advised on diverse issues including screen content funding, classification and censorship, and cyber policies.

 Jane Curry